The tax rate is 1%.

-The due date for calendar year taxpayers in April 15th.
+The due date for calendar year taxpayers is April 18th.
 The due date for fiscal taxpayers is 3 ½ months after fiscal year end.

 If you were under 18, your employer is not required to withhold taxes for you.
 If your employer withheld Pickerington tax, you may file for a refund using the refund claim form below.